 - to improve public understanding of the benefits of beginning careers education and support in the primary phase.

 With an ever-increasing focus on careers and the importance of starting early, it is likely that more focus will be placed on developing careers education in the primary curriculum.
-Therefore, through the process of National Endorsement, the Consortium is seeking to ensure that a structure for improving quality, based upon existing good practice, is in place from the outset.
+Through the process of National Endorsement, the Consortium is seeking to ensure that a structure for improving quality, based upon existing good practice, is in place from the outset.
 This may in due course lead to the creation of a fully-fledged national Standard (perhaps to be known as “The Quality in Careers Standard for primary schools”) as practice develops.
 The Consortium and the DfE will keep this under review.

 Primary schools considering working towards a careers education quality award are invited to contact one or more of the Awarding Bodies to discuss their approach to delivering their award, the support they provide in the process, and the costs.